OctoBanon-Main/UnnamedBot/README.md

 #### How I can help?
 - Feel free to fork this repo and make a pull request or create an issue, if you encountered an problem!

+#### Licenses
+- All code of the bot licensed of GNU GPL-3.0
+- Discord.py - MIT License
+- DiscordUtils - MIT License